Create Tableau Maps from Spatial Files

 - In Tableau Desktop: click the New Data Source icon and select Spatial file.

-In Tableau Online or Tableau Server (Creator role): Select Create > Workbook.
+In Tableau Cloud or Tableau Server (Creator role): Select Create > Workbook.
 Select the Files tab.

 Navigate to the folder that contains your spatial data, select the spatial file you want to connect to, and then click Open.